-As a general matter, individuals have a reasonable expectation of privacy in their homes, including homes both on and off university property.
+As a general matter, individuals have a reasonable expectation of privacy in their homes, including homes both on and off campus property.
 The immigration officers who are seeking to apprehend and remove an individual pursuant to a civil or administrative warrant do not have the authority to enter the premises without the occupant's consent.
 In fact, the occupant need not respond to the officer's questions or statements.
 Accordingly, undocumented individuals have a personal choice whether to grant an immigration officer with a civil or administrative warrant consent to enter their residence, and whether to speak with the immigration officer.
-Undocumented individuals may seek legal advice relating to their immigration status.
-Free legal immigration services are available to CSU students and employees.
-See here.
+Undocumented individuals may seek legal advice relating to their immigration status and can find a list of qualified nonprofit legal service providers here.
 In contrast, when a law enforcement officer has a criminal search or arrest warrant that is signed by a judicial officer, the law enforcement officer does not need consent to enter the premises or arrest an individual named in the warrant.
 See Question 6 below for discussion of the differences between types of warrants.